SelectND/SelectND/README.md

 👋 Hi, I’m @DownCloud
-basicly I'm a random guy who publishes simple code
+basicly I'm a random guy who publishes simple code mostly in Python

-Current TODO:
--> Create a client/server exchanging program via Python Socket(WIP)
+Currently I have no plans for nothing, only some random ideas